technololy/loraxEPI/InterviewTestMid/README.md

 # Interview Tasks
+The source repository hosting this test is read-only.
+Before you begin, you will need to import it into your own hosted repository.

-## Branching
+## Branching Strategy
 Create your own branch based on master.
 Name it test/{YourFullName}.
-Do all work in your own branch.
+Do all work in this branch.

 ## Interfaces
 Create an interface for the Logger class.